SymmetryLabs/SLStudio/notes/nateJake.pairProgramming.md

 ## Bugs
 + Checkout the UI for "controller outputs".
 These have a checkbox for writing the port power states of each controller.
 This works, nondeterministically maybe 30% of the time.
 Most of the time the `dsocket` object is not allocated (I'm probably doing some sort of thread-unsafe concurrent instanteation/modifiaction of those sockets - there's probably a better socket paradigm here, haven't put hardly any thought into it (actually you really only need one socket for this.  it's dumb to have a separate socket for each controller I think?)

+## Future
+These bits will be important in general for all tree builds.
++ Apply filtering to values received by